MJoergen/HyperRAM/simulation/README.md

 This folder contains files necessary to run an RTL simulation of the HyperRAM implementation.
-The testbench [tb.vhd](tb.vhd) instantiates the [HyperRAM controller](../src/hyperram) and the [trafic generator](../src/trafic_gen.vhd).
+The testbench [tb.vhd](tb.vhd) instantiates the [HyperRAM controller](../src/hyperram) and the [trafic generator](../src/Example_Design/trafic_gen.vhd).
 The memory size (and hence the number of writes and reads) is limited in the test bench to reduce simulation time.

-In the [testbench top level file](tb.vhd#L11) the constants `C_HYPERRAM_FREQ_MHZ` and `C_HYPERRAM_PHASE` can be defined, just as in the [hardware top level file](../src/MEGA65/top.vhd#L39).
+In the [testbench top level file](tb.vhd#L10) the constants `C_HYPERRAM_FREQ_MHZ` and `C_HYPERRAM_PHASE` can be defined, just as in the [hardware top level file](../src/Example_Design/top.vhd#L40).
 In this way, the testbench provides the same tuning parameters as the hardware version.

-One extra feature of the testbench is the insertion of board delay.
+One extra feature of the testbench is the artificial insertion of board delay.
 It is expected that the physical hardware will introduce a non-trivial amount of propagation delay between the FPGA and the HyperRAM device.
-Since the HyperRAM timing is very delicate, I chose to include the board delay in the testbench.
+Since the HyperRAM timing is very delicate, I chose to include this propagation delay in the testbench.
 This is done by the constant `C_DELAY`, which for now I've set to `1 ns` in each direction.

-The actual validation of the HyperRAM controller is carried out by the [trafic generator](../src/trafic_gen.vhd).
+The actual validation of the HyperRAM controller is carried out by the [trafic generator](../src/Example_Design/trafic_gen.vhd).

 ## HyperRAM simulation model